Projects / Mosspark Boulevard, Glasgow

 Southside Housing Association

-Affordable housing development comprising of 35 homes for social rent and associated amenity space on the former United Reformed Church Site on Mosspark Boulevard.
+Mosspark Boulevard affordable housing development comprises of 35 homes for social rent and associated amenity space on the former United Reformed Church Site in Glasgow.

 The new homes designed for this scheme will provide high quality living as set out in the Design Schedule for Affordable Housing in Glasgow.
 The mix includes 1, 2 and 3 bed flats, including 10% adaptable standard accommodation.
 The materiality of the proposed residential block responds to the local architectural character of the area.